 SYDNEY: New Australia coach Justin Langer understands how Cameron Bancroft became embroiled in the ball-tampering scandal and said he would have cheated too if instructed to by senior players when he first played test cricket.

 The 47-year-old former top order batsman, who made his test debut against West Indies in Adelaide in 1993, said the difference was that in his era the idea would never have been countenanced by captain Allan Border or coach Bob Simpson.

-ve because I would be too scared not to.
+“If Allan Border had asked me to tamper with the ball I wouldve," Langer told Australias Channel Nine.
+“I wouldve because I would be too scared not to.
 The difference is Allan Border would never have asked me and Bobby Simpson wouldve killed me.

-ve killed anyone who brought the game into disrepute.
+“He wouldve killed anyone who brought the game into disrepute.
 What I cant believe is that Cameron Bancroft walked into the Australian cricket team and he was in a position where he made that decision.”

 Bancroft was handed a nine-month ban from international and state cricket for his part in the scandal which erupted in the third test in South Africa in March and quickly engulfed Australian cricket.